 Tywyn Point is at the extreme north-western end of Pembrey Sands, within the boundaries of the RAF's area of the beach.
 Access is restricted - usually to late afternoon / evenings and weekends.
 Wooden poles topped with orange tetrahedrons mark the boundaries, and red flags are flown from these poles when the firing range is in use - otherwise, this remote end of the beach is open.

 The shore is sandy, backed by low dunes, and the RAF firing range - with plenty of signs warning not to enter.
 The estuary of the Gwendraeth marks the north-western end of the beach, and swimming is dangerous due to currents.
 The sand continues around the point, where the shore is sheltered and a good choice for sunbathing - very few people venture this far up the beach.
-There are millions of shells here - mostly razors, otter shells, rayed trough shells and cockles, and also a substantial wreck.
+There are millions of shells here - mostly razors, otter shells, rayed trough shells and cockles, and also the wreck of the 'Paul' - a sailing ship which ran aground in October 1925.
 The sand finally ends at a saltmarsh, and there is no way off at this end.
 The nearest parking is at Pembrey Country Park - 5 miles away along the beach.
 It's best to bring a bike!